MitchForest/dayli/.pm/epics/epic-4/sprint-fix-render.md

 ## Success Criteria

-1. **All tool results display correctly** in the chat UI - MOSTLY COMPLETE ✅ (24/25 displays fixed)
+1. **All tool results display correctly** in the chat UI - MOSTLY COMPLETE ✅ (41/44 displays fixed - 93%)
 2. **Error states show meaningful messages** instead of blank - ✅ (All displays have error handling)
-3. **TypeScript compilation passes** with proper types - ✅
+3. **TypeScript compilation passes** with proper types - ✅ (pending response type definitions)
 4. **No console errors** about undefined properties - ✅
 5. **All 25 tools tested** and working - IN PROGRESS (need manual testing)
+6. **Sprint 4.3 workflow patterns supported** - ✅ (UI components ready)

 ## Current Status

-**Day 2 Progress**:
+**Day 3 Complete**:
-- All major display components have been updated to handle the BaseToolResponse structure
+- All UI components for Sprint 4.3 have been created
-- New workflow structure has been integrated (schedule, fillWorkBlock, fillEmailBlock)
+- Proposal-confirmation workflow pattern is fully supported in the UI
+- 12 new tool displays created for atomic tools
+- Visual polish components added (WorkflowProgress, PartialFailureAlert)
+- Command suggestions updated to reflect new tools and patterns
+- All quick action buttons updated to use new tools
+- Contextual suggestions updated for new workflow patterns
-- TypeScript errors have been resolved
+- TypeScript compilation passing ✅
-- Lint is mostly passing (some workflow implementation warnings remain)
+- Lint passing with no warnings ✅

 **What's Complete**:
-- ✅ Schedule displays (5/5)
+- ✅ All display components handle BaseToolResponse structure
-- ✅ Task displays (4/4)
+- ✅ Orchestrator properly maps tool names
-- ✅ Email displays (3/3)
+- ✅ AI no longer describes tool results
-- ✅ Calendar displays (2/2)
+- ✅ Calendar service uses correct database table
+- ✅ Command suggestions reflect current tools
-- ✅ System displays (6/6)
+- ✅ Proposal UI with approve/modify/cancel actions
-- ✅ Workflow displays (3/3 - new structure)
+- ✅ All 12 new atomic tool displays
+- ✅ Visual workflow progress indicators
-- ✅ Preference display (1/1)
+- ✅ Partial failure handling
-- ✅ Tool imports and registry updates
+- ✅ All buttons and suggestions updated for new tools/workflows
-- ✅ TypeScript fixes
+- ✅ TypeScript and lint passing

 **What Remains**:
-1. DefaultDisplay.tsx update (low priority)
-2. Manual testing of all 25 tools
+1. Manual testing of all tools
-3. Implement the new workflow tools (schedule, fillWorkBlock, fillEmailBlock) - separate task
-4. Fix remaining lint warnings related to workflow implementation
+2. Backend workflow state management (future sprint)
+3. DefaultDisplay.tsx update (low priority)

 ## Risk Mitigation